lae/ansible-role-travis-lxc/README.md

 are generated from the `profile` key in `test_profiles` in the format of `{{ profile }}-{{ suffix }}`, where suffix by default is `01`.

-> **Note**: If `test_profiles` is not specified, the role defaults to creating
-> one Debian Stretch container named `test01.lxc` (which is further overridable
-> with environment variables and other role variables).
-This is in order to
-> maintain backwards compatibility with an older version of this role but will
-> eventually be deprecated - so be sure to specify `test_profiles`.

 Once you have those files written, you're ready to test your role in Travis CI.
 However, you probably want more out of it, so let's go over some other topics.